 Edinburgh is surrounded by seven hills, so you don’t need to go too far to find a great view out over the city.
 At the end of Princes Street is Calton Hill.
-This hilltop park is covered with monuments and statues, including the Greek-inspired National Monument and Dugald Stewart Monument (pictured in my header), with views across the city rooftops towards the castle.
+This hilltop park is covered with monuments and statues, including the Greek-inspired National Monument and Dugald Stewart Monument (pictured in the top image), with views across the city rooftops towards the castle.

 Or if you want to stretch your legs a bit more, head to the top of Arthur’s Seat.
-This dormant volcano is part of Holyrood Park and sits 250 metres above sea level.
-The walk to the top takes about 45 minutes, starting from behind the Palace of Holyroodhouse.
+This dormant volcano is part of Holyrood Park and the peak sits at 250 metres above sea level.
+There are a few different routes to reach the top, but the most scenic is via the Salisbury Crags.
+It takes about 45 minutes and starts from the car park behind the Palace of Holyroodhouse.

-You can also take a rooftop tour of St Giles’ Cathedral for great views down the Royal Mile and a peek behind the scenes in its clock tower.
-Tours cost £6 per person and run from 10.30am–4pm from Monday to Saturday and 1.30pm–4pm on Sundays.
-And if you’re visiting the Camera Obscura museum of illusions, don’t miss the views of the castle from its rooftop terrace.
+You can also take a rooftop tour of St Giles’ Cathedral for great views down the Royal Mile as well as a peek behind the scenes in its clock tower.
+Tours cost £6 per person and run from 10.30am–4pm on Saturdays and 1.30pm–4pm on Sundays.
+And both the Camera Obscura museum of illusions and National Museum of Scotland have roof terraces with great city views.

-Edinburgh has places to eat and drink for all budgets.
-Some good-value spots with meals under £10 include Oink for roast pork rolls (Canongate and Grassmarket), Piemaker for pies and pasties (South Bridge), Ting Thai Caravan for rice and noodle boxes (Teviot Place), Union of Genius for soup (Forrest Road) or Mosque Kitchen for curry (Nicholson Square).
-The area around Nicholson Square is popular student haunt with affordable international restaurants.
+There’s a good selection of places to eat and drink in Edinburgh on a budget.
+Good-value spots with meals under £10 include Oink for roast pork rolls (Canongate and Grassmarket), Piemaker for pies and pasties (South Bridge), Ting Thai Caravan for rice and noodle boxes (Teviot Place), Union of Genius for soup (Forrest Road) or Mosque Kitchen for curry (Nicholson Square).
+The area around Nicholson Square is popular student haunt with lots of affordable restaurants.

 You can pick up homemade cakes and other local delicacies at Edinburgh’s markets.
 There’s a market in Grassmarket on Saturdays from 10am–5pm, one by St Mary’s Metropolitan Cathedral from 11am–5pm on Saturdays, and one in Stockbridge from 10am–5pm on Sundays.
 There is also the Street Food Fridays market that takes place from 11am to 7pm at the Union Canal in Fountainbridge with different stalls each week (currently on hiatus due to building work).

 If you’re arriving by air, the cheapest way from the airport to the city is the Airlink bus to Waverley Bridge.
 It costs £4.50 single or £7.50 return, takes 20 minutes and runs up to every 10 minutes, 24 hours a day.
-Or if you’re planning to travel around the city a lot you can get a one-week Ridacard covering the trams, buses and Airlink for £19 per adult (£9 for children 5–15).
+Or if you’re planning to travel around the city a lot you can get a one-week Ridacard covering trams, buses and the Airlink for £20 per adult (£10 for children 5–15).